 We calculate EBITDA by taking GAAP net income and adding back interest expense, income taxes, depreciation and amortization.
-Adjusted EBITDA is calculated by taking EBITDA and adding back transaction expenses, loss on debt extinguishment, stock-based compensation, changes in the fair value of warrant liabilities, other income, net, goodwill and intangibles impairment and other adjustments.
+Adjusted EBITDA is calculated by taking EBITDA and adding back loss on debt extinguishment, stock-based compensation, changes in the fair value of warrant liabilities, other income, net, goodwill and intangibles impairment and other adjustments.
+Other adjustments include non-recurring expenses, non-cash currency gains/losses, transaction expenses and interest income.
 Transaction expenses represent expenses for legal, accounting, and other professionals that were engaged in the completion of various acquisitions.
 Transaction expenses can be volatile as they are primarily driven by the size of a specific acquisition.
 As such, we exclude these amounts from Adjusted EBITDA for comparability across periods.
-Other adjustments include non-recurring expenses and non-cash currency gains/losses.

-During the first quarter of fiscal year 2024, the Company moved certain assets and associated revenues and expenses that was previously categorized in the Company's Other activities, into the U.S. Concrete Pumping segment in order to better align its placement with the manner in which the Company now allocates resources and measures performance.
+During the first quarter of fiscal year 2024, the Company moved certain assets and associated revenues and expenses that were previously categorized in the Company's Other activities, into the U.S. Concrete Pumping segment in order to better align its placement with the manner in which the Company allocates its resources and measures performance.
 As a result, segment results for prior periods have been reclassified to conform to the current period presentation.
 For further discussion, see Note 18 in Part I, Item 1 of this report for more information.
-In addition, in order to appropriately distribute the use of corporate resources and better align measures with segment results for prior periods have been reclassified to conform to generate the use of corporate resources and better align measures with segment results for prior periods have been reclassified to conform to our current period presentation.
+In addition, in order to appropriately distribute the use of corporate resources and better align measures with segment performance, beginning in the first quarter of fiscal year 2024, the Company is no longer adding back intercompany allocations to segment Adjusted EBITDA.
+As a result, segment results for prior periods have been reclassified to conform to our current period presentation.
 See the section "Adjusted EBITDA and Net Income/(Loss)" above for more information.